MendelBak/SendForHelp_ReactNative/SendForHelp/Readme.md

 Indicate if rescuers have equipment matching the emergency?
 (TQ or pressure bandage for hemmoraging.
 Defibrilator for heart attack).
 Easy to follow animations on screen for bystanders for CPR/ bleeding prevention, etc.
 Wider alert range in suburban/rural areas.
 Smaller range in urban areas.
 Increase range if no rescuers found.
+The first firstResponder is in charge of the scene.
+Need to determine who that is (first to accept request or first on scene?).
+Save that user for legal purposes.
+(Can just keep PrimaryResponder as first in the array instead of making a special attribute, probably.)
 Override DO NOT DISTURB mode on responders phones.

 ## General TODO
 Need to figure out way to determine if several calls for help in nearby vicinity are the same emergency.
 Timing + vicinity + prompt the user?
 Handle if users don't turn on GPS during call event.
 ## Deployment TODO
+Check TODO Tree for comments to self.
 API key for backend requests.
 Deploy backend to AWS/Google
+Make sure that hardcoded IDs are replaced with real user IDs.

 ## Potential Monetization Strategies
 Sell swag.